mikah-mathews/pandemic2020/src/README.md

 3 cities are infected
 Each infected city has 2 disease blocks??
-Disease blocks can be treated and then are subtracted from city disease count Per turn player is able to make 2 moves
+Disease blocks can be treated and then are subtracted from city disease count
-> move 1 - quarantine city
+> option one - quarantine city
-> move 2 - treat city
+> option two - treat city

-select a city (treated like a radio button [able to only select one but able to change selection before submiting]) select action (treated like a submit button(calls function and updates data))

-City
-disease-block = 0-3
-*player clicks treat disease*
-disease-block = disease-block - 1
+> option three - vaccine research
+Each button/action has a disabled time
+After click, button is disabled for varied time

-## Minimum Viable Product
+## Extras
-* There is a timer counting down
-* Infection cubes spread to new cities
+* Randomize starting cities
-* If quarantine is used, city cannot be infected or stops infecting other cities
+* Randomize infected cities
-* If treat disease is used, infection cubes in selected city go down by one
-* If vaccine treatment is selected, vaccine count goes up by one
-* If vaccine is finished before loss conditions: player wins (corresponding message pops up)
-* If infection timer finishes: the game ends in a loss.
+* Have to test cities to find out infection rate
+* Add fatality rate
+* Randomize virus fatality
+* Add loss if fatalities reach certain number
+* Difficulty level (rate at which disease spreads or fatality level)

 ## Setup/Installation Requirements